 Updated by Andres Andresson

-Alarms are a powerful feature that simplifies the operation of a network of dataloggers and eases the workload of the operators.
+Alarms are a powerful feature that simplifies the operation of a network of data loggers and eases the operators' workload.

-Before setting up alarms a Contact has to be created and which is then assigned to a Contact Group:
+Before setting up alarms, a Contact has to be created, which is then assigned to a Contact Group:

 Go to Setup > Alarm :

-It is possible assign two different Contact Groups to receive alarms for each site.
-One group can receive Low and High and another can receive Low Low and High High alarms or both:
+It is possible to assign two different Contact Groups to receive alarms for each site.
+One group can receive Low and High, and another can receive Low Low and High High alarms or both:

-- Deadband is the percentage which the value needs to change from the threshold so the alarm will go off.
-Let say alarm limit is set to 100 and the Deadband is set to 2%.
-Then the value needs to go below 98 so the Alarm will is triggered.
+- Deadband is the percentage in which the value needs to change from the threshold so the alarm will go off.
+The alarm limit is set to 100, and the Deadband is set to 2%.
+Then the value needs to go below 98, so the Alarm will be triggered.

 - It is possible to set the Delay on Alarms.
-If for example the Delay is set to 60 minutes, then an alarm is not triggered unless it has been active for 60 minutes.
-This feature comes in handy when data has spikes that go over the Alarm threshold but does not necessarily mean that something is wrong.
+If the Delay is set to 60 minutes, an alarm is not triggered unless it has been active for 60 minutes.
+This feature comes in handy when data has spikes that go over the Alarm threshold but does not necessarily mean something is wrong.

-VDV is default set to send out email or text message when Alarms go off but with Skip Off Alarms the user can skip that if desired.
+VDV is by default set to send out an email or a text message when Alarms go off, but with Skip Off Alarms, the user can skip that if desired.

 Custom alarm message

-At the end of the line there is an button where the user can configure custom messages for each Alarm threshold and the Alarm Off message.
+At the end of the line, there is a button where the user can configure custom messages for each Alarm threshold and the Alarm Off message.

 These messages can contain what needs to be done or who needs to be contacted if the Alarm goes off.